 Endless Spells, Terrain and Start Collecting in a Soulblight Gravelords Army

 Soulblight Gravelords do not have faction specific endless spells or invocations.
 They can use all the generic ones, and the ones from Forbidden Power match this army aesthetically.
-For example, the Horrorghast can help ensuring enemy units cannot skip the battleshock phase and increase the number of fleeing models (in certain match-ups).
+For example, the Horrorghast can help ensuring enemy units cannot skip the battleshock phase and increase the number of fleeing models.

 While technically there is no terrain for Soulblight Gravelords, you still need to place 4 tokens on the battlefield to represent gravesites.
-From these spots you can bring back destroyed units, protect them with the 6+ after save or summon units previously put in reserve.
-They are essential to your strategy as you can extend the reach of your heroes, encircle your opponents, hit their backline or grab an objective.
+From these spots you can bring back destroyed units, add 1 to the resurrected models or summon units previously put in reserve.
+They are an important component of your strategy, allowing units to pop up everywhere on the battlefield for late game objective-snatching.

 You could use the chapels from the Sigmarite Mausoleum to represent them, at least at the beginning of the game, but be ready to replace them with a token once your opponent tries to block them by “occupying” them.